pyvisa/pyvisa/docs/getting_nivisa.rst

 NI-VISA Installation
 ====================

 In every OS, the NI-VISA library bitness (i.e. 32- or 64-bit) has to match the Python bitness.
-So first you need to install a NI-VISA that works with your OS and then the Python version matching the installed NI-VISA bitness.
+So first you need to install a NI-VISA that works with your OS and then choose the Python version matching the installed NI-VISA bitness.

 PyVISA includes a debugging command to help you troubleshoot this (and other things)::

     python -c "from pyvisa import util; util.get_debug_info()"

 According to National Instruments, NI VISA **5.4.1** is available for:

+.. note:: NI-VISA is not available for your system, take a look at the :ref:`faq`.

 Mac OS X
 --------